Jesse Ed Davis: Legacy

-In 2002, he was posthumously inducted into the Oklahoma Jazz Hall of Fame.
+In 2002, Davis was posthumously inducted into the Oklahoma Jazz Hall of Fame.

 In 2018, Jesse Ed Davis was inducted into the Native American Music Hall of Fame at the 18th Annual Native American Music Awards.
 A performance tribute was held by his former Graffiti band members, Mark Shark and Quiltman.
 His cousins Richenda Davis Bates and Constance Davis Carter accepted the induction.

+Doug Miller and Joy Harjo (Mvskoke), three-time U.S. Poet Laureate and jazz saxophonist, co-curated an exhibition, Jesse Ed Davis: Natural Anthem at the Bob Dylan Center in Tulsa, Oklahoma in 2024.
+Miller wrote a biography, Washita Love Child: The Rise of Indigenous Rock Star Jesse Ed Davis (2024), to which Harjo contributed an essay.